MaterializeInc/materialize/doc/user/content/sql/create-index.md

 In the above example, the index `active_customers_geo_idx`...

-- Helps us because it contains a key that the view `active_customer_per_geo` can use to look up values for the join condition (`active_customers.geo`).
+- Helps us because it contains a key that the view `active_customer_per_geo` can use to look up values for the join condition (`active_customers.geo_id`).

-    Because this access pattern is more optimal than scanning the entire `active_customers` results set, the Materialize optimizer will choose to use `active_customers_geo_idx`.
+    Because this index is exactly what the query requires, the Materialize optimizer will choose to use `active_customers_geo_idx` rather than build and maintain a private copy of the index just for this query.

 - Obeys our restrictions by containing only a subset of columns in the result set.